spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 create a file called ``2010ja015735-ds01_FIXED.txt`` in the ``data`` directory.

+Edit this with your favorite text editor and fix the fluxes for 1993-4-13, 1996-4-24, 2000-1-7, 2009-9-10.
+Each of these is missing the decimal point in the flux.

-Code fixed, we can load and begin examining the data.
+Data fixed, we can load and begin examining the data.
 Change to the ``code`` directory and start your Python interpreter. (`IPython
 <http://ipython.org/>`_ is recommended, but not required.)